meteor-vue/vue-meteor/README.md

 ### State management with vuex

-Manage the state of your app with a centralized data store.
+Manage the state of your app with a centralized data store with [vuex](https://github.com/vuejs/vuex).

 [See Installation & Usage in akryum:vuex](https://github.com/Akryum/meteor-vue-component/tree/master/packages/vuex#installation)